kdaily/DermJournalClub_20140131/presentation/notes.Rmd

 ## HPV background
 * HPVs cause 610K cancers
 * main cause of cervical cancer
-* E6 and E7 oncoproteins are transforming (inactivate TSGs P53 and RB1)
 * early in infection, HPV replicates episomally
 * Integration provides selective growth advantage, increased genomic instability
-* increase in E6/E7 expression due to loss of E2
 * associated with structural abnormalities

 ## HPV integration

-* HPV infects keratinocytes in basal layer of epithelium
+### HPV infects keratinocytes in basal layer of epithelium
 * Infected keratinocytes do not undergo terminal differentiation
 * Virus replicates as episomal elements
 * estimated 10% of cases a transforming type of HPV infection evolves.

+### Oncoproteins
 * characterized by the deregulation of viral oncogenes E6 and E7 in cycling cells
-* results in chromosomal instability and the accumulation of mutations
+* increase in E6/E7 expression due to loss of E2

-* Integration into host genome increases with severity
-* Oncoproteins
 * E6 up, p53 down (downregulates apoptosis pathway genes)
 * E7 up, RB1 down (disrupts G1/S phase transition of cell cycle)
+* E6 and E7 oncoproteins are transforming (inactivate TSGs P53 and RB1)
+* results in chromosomal instability and the accumulation of mutations

+Frequency of integration into host genome increases with severity of cervical precancers.

 Results
 ----------

 ## Table 1
 * Looked at HPV integration in 10 cell lines, two tumor samples

-## Variability in HPV genomes and transcriptomes (Fig. 1A)
 * 2x100bp PE whole genome sequencing
 * signif reads aligned to HPV in V+ samples

+## Variability in HPV genomes and transcriptomes (Fig. 1A)

+### SNPs
-* clonal relationship b/c of unique homozygous viral mutations
+* clonal relationship b/c of unique homozygous viral mutations (homozygous SNPs in HPV - 24-119 per sample)

+### Variable coverage
 * Variable coverage indicates breakpoints/rearrangements

+### Discordant reads
 * Total of 111 unique insertional breakpoints; 105 confirmed by PCR
 * Some flanked missing viral segments (indicating loss at integration; ex.
 UM-SCC-47)
 * Unique breakpoints, rearrangements

+### RNA analysis
 * E6/E7 oncogenes retained (confirmed by RNAseq)
 * RNASeq positive for HPV viral genes (supp fig 2)

-* Tumor B seemed to have constant read depth - indication of presence of episomal HPV
+Tumor B seemed to have constant read depth - indication of presence of episomal HPV.

 ## HPV and the cellular genome
 * Inverse relationship b/t HPV integration, TP53, CDKN2A inactivating mutations